polterguy/pgsql-pagila/README.md

 ## Installation

-Install this module in your Magic backend, open up SQL Studio, load the pagila script, and execute it towards a valid database PostgreSQL connection.
+Install this module in your Magic backend, open up SQL Studio, load the pagila script, and execute it towards a valid PostgreSQL connection.